Summary Of Major Changes

 Optional and Required Task Outputs

-Alternatively, task outputs can be marked as optional.
-This supports graph branching and it allows the scheduler to correctly diagnose workflow completion.
+This allows the scheduler to correctly diagnose workflow completion.

 Platform Awareness